R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Manual: `man 1 uname`.

 `Physical processor(s)`: **lscpu** displays information on the CPU architecture.
 The number of physical cores is the product of `Core(s) per socket` with `Socket(s)`.
 Line `CPU(s)` actually displays the number of *logical* cores, that is, the physical number just calculated multiplied by the *hyper-threads* in each core, `Thread(s) per core`.
 - An alternative (and convoluted) route is to read the contents of the `/proc/cpuinfo` text file.
-A plethora of data is printed for the *logical* CPUs, each with a unique processor number:<br>
+A plethora of data is printed for the *logical* CPUs, grouped beneath each numbered processor:<br>
 `processor`: identifies the logical processor.<br>
 `physical id`: identifies the socket.<br>
 `siblings`: number of threads on the socket.<br>